xmidt-org/glaukos/eventmetrics/parsers/README.md

         * All device-id occurrences within the source, destination, and metadata of the event are consistent.
 The first device ID found is considered the correct one.
         * All time values in the destination are at least 10s after the boot-time.
         * Timestamps in the destination are within 60s of the birthdate.
-4. If there are no cycle-tags:
+4. If there are no error tags:
     * Subtract the birthdate of the `fully-manageable` event from the boot-time and calculate the time elapsed.
 If no errors arise during the calculation, add the time duration to the proper histogram.
     * Find the reboot-pending event (if it exists) and calculate the time elapsed.
 If no errors arise during the calculation, add the time duration to the proper histogram.